 Audit Discount

 A 50% tuition discount applies to audited courses.
-Audits are permitted for extension sites and are not permitted for online or independent study courses.
+Audits are not permitted for online or independent study courses.
 Financial Aid does not cover the cost of tuition for audited courses.
 Students are responsible to pay the cost.

 Payment Policies